lorensen/VTKExamples/src/VTKBook/05Chapter5.md

 **<em id="Chapter 5 Image Data">Image Data</em>**

 An image dataset is a collection of points and cells arranged on a regular, rectangular lattice.
-The rows, columns, and planes of the lattice are parallel to the global x-y-z coordinate system.
+The rows, columns, and planes of the lattice are parallel to the global _x-y-z_ coordinate system.
 If the points and cells are arranged on a plane (i.e., two-dimensional) the dataset is referred to as a pixmap, bitmap, or image.
 If the points and cells are arranged as stacked planes (i.e., three-dimensional) the dataset is referred to as a volume.
 Keep in mind that the term image data refers to images, volumes, or one-dimensional point arrays collectively.
 Note that some authors have referred to image data as uniform grids and structured points.
 (Structured points was the terminology used in earlier versions of VTK.)

 Image data consist of line elements (1D), pixels (2D), or voxels (3D).
 Image data is regular in both geometry and topology and can be implicitly represented.
 The representational scheme requires only data dimensions, an origin point, and the data spacing.
-The dimension of the data is a 3-vector ($n_x,n_y,n_z)$) , specifying the number of points in the $x$, $y$, and $z$ directions.
-The origin point is the position in three-dimensional space of the minimum $x-y-z$ point.
-Each pixel (2D) or voxel (3D) in a image dataset is identical in shape, the spacing specifying the length in the $x-y-z$ directions.
+The dimension of the data is a 3-vector ($n_x,n_y,n_z)$), specifying the number of points in the $x$, $y$, and $z$ directions.
+The origin point is the position in three-dimensional space of the minimum _x-y-z_ point.
+Each pixel (2D) or voxel (3D) in a image dataset is identical in shape, the spacing specifying the length in the _x-y-z_ directions.

 The regular nature of the topology and geometry of the image dataset suggests a natural $i-j-k$ coordinate system.
 The number of points in the dataset is $n_x \times n_y \times n_z$ while the number of cells is $(n_x – 1) \times (n_y – 1) \times (n_z – 1)$.
 A particular point or cell can be selected by specifying the three indices $i-j-k$.
 Similarly, a line is defined by specifying two out of three indices, and a plane by specifying a single index.